travisseng/hackathon-rift/README.md

 - DPM data

 **Infrastructure Philosophy**

 Our philosophy is to provide a **micro-level view of each game**, allowing users to apply concrete advice immediately, while also maintaining a **macro-level view** to observe long-term performance evolution.
 We also aim to provide **fun and shareable insights** so that players can compare their stats with friends and make the data more engaging and playful.

+> [!NOTE]
+> For this project, we chose not to integrate a *conversational LLM to answer questions*, as we found its usage too imprecise for game analysis and fun stats.
+Instead, we pre-defined the requests so the LLM could reliably extract the most relevant statistics, provide the associated commentary, and deliver a complete analysis based on the key points we consider important

 ## 5. Data Flow